radiac/sphinx-gitref/README.rst

 Contributions are welcome by pull request.

-They will be merged more quikcly if they are provided with unit tests; to run tests locally with tox::
+They will be merged more quickly if they are provided with unit tests; to run tests locally with tox::

     pip install tox